The Ultimate Guide on Capital Gains Tax for Property Investments

 The 50% CGT Discount

-If you don’t qualify for either of the three exemptions listed above, the ATO still offers you a way to reduce the amount of CGT you pay significantly.
+If you don’t qualify for any of the three exemptions listed above, the ATO still offers you a way to reduce the amount of CGT you pay significantly.

 If you have owned your investment property for at least 12 months before selling it, you’ll be allowed to claim a 50% discount on your capital gains tax.